elastic/elasticsearch-net/docs/contents/index.md

 ## Questions, bugs, comments, requests

 All of these are more then welcome on the github issues pages!
-I try to to at least reply within the same day.
+We try to to at least reply within the same day.

-I also monitor question tagged with ['nest' on stackoverflow](http://stackoverflow.com/questions/tagged/nest) or ['elasticsearch-net' on stackoverflow](http://stackoverflow.com/questions/tagged/elasticsearch-net)
+We also monitor question tagged with ['nest' on stackoverflow](http://stackoverflow.com/questions/tagged/nest) or ['elasticsearch-net' on stackoverflow](http://stackoverflow.com/questions/tagged/elasticsearch-net)